Alexander Simmelhack

-Alexander Illum Simmelhack (born 11 November 2005) is a Danish professional footballer who plays as a centre-forward for Danish Superliga club Silkeborg.
+Alexander Illum Simmelhack (born 11 November 2005) is a Danish professional footballer who plays as a centre-forward for Allsvenskan club IFK Göteborg.

 Club career

 Early career

 Born in Roskilde, Alexander Simmelhack started his career local side FC Roskilde's youth team, where he played until the age of 15.

 Randers

 On 25 June 2021, Simmelhack was signed by Randers on a 3-year youth contract.
 On 24 June 2022, after one season with the youth team and two appearances for the senior side in the Danish Superliga, his contract was terminated after he expressed a desire to leave the club.

 Copenhagen

 Less than a month after leaving Randers, on 16 July 2022, Simmelhack joined fellow Danish Superliga club Copenhagen on a contract until 2025.
 During the 2022–23 season, he played for the Copenhagen under-19 and reserves.

 Loan to AC Milan

 On 30 August 2023, he was loaned out to AC Milan's youth team for the duration of the 2023–24 season, with an option for the deal to be made permanent.
 While at AC Milan, he reached the final of the UEFA Youth League, where his team lost 3–0 to Olympiacos.